SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 The way in which the X gene is regulated was studied extensively by Ho and colleagues (Ho et al.
 1995 and 1998).

-## Referring to Literature
+## Reference to what other writers do in their text: author as subject

-> Reference to what other writers do in their text: author as subject
+↑ Referring to Literature

 Smith (2013) identifies X, Y, and Z as the major causes of ...
 Perez (2013) draws on an extensive range of sources to assess ...